 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.

 Follow all safety instructions provided in your equipment operator’s manual before diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.

 Reasons a Cub Cadet Zero Turn Starts, Stalls, and Dies

 1. Bad or Old Fuel

 Gas can begin to go bad as soon as a month after purchase.
 The ethanol found in most gasoline attracts moisture to the fuel system that can leave behind gummy deposits and varnish coating fuel components.

-When this happens, your Cub Cadet zero-turn may experience a fuel restriction that causes it to run sluggishly and die.
+When this happens, your mower may experience a fuel restriction that causes it to run sluggishly and die.

 SOLUTION: Check the fuel in the tank.
 If it has been in the fuel tank for more than 30 days without an additive to keep it stable a little longer, you need to drain the fuel tank.